dszczer/interview-tasks/README.md

 *All commands below assume, that You run them in the main project directory*.

 1. Install docker compose, using instructions from the hyperlink above.
 2. Install composer packages: `docker compose run --rm composer install`.
-3. Build API server: `docker compose build api`.
+3. Start API container: `docker compose up -d api`.
-4. Start Database container: `docker compose up -d database`.
+4. Run database migration: `docker compose run -rm cli console doctrine:migrations:migrate`.

 ### Test

+#### Automated

 Run tests using `docker compose run --rm phpunit`.

 **NOTE:** `phpunit.xml` file contains runtime configuration, so there is no need to pass it to the command.

 **NOTE:** code coverage and static analysis report can be seen at neat web page `var/log/index.html`.

+#### Manual

+Due to limited time I was not able to complete functional and integration tests.
+Those need to be performed manually using API defined in the task description.
+You can help yourself with provided Postman Collection JSON file in the mail directory.

 ## Contributors of README